Grace Blakeley: Early life

-Blakeley was born in Basingstoke in Hampshire.
+Grace Blakeley was born in Basingstoke in Hampshire, England.
 She is half Welsh on her father's side.
-She was privately educated at Lord Wandsworth College, and later attended the Sixth Form College, Farnborough.
+She was privately educated to GCSE level at Lord Wandsworth College, where she captained the girls' rounders team, and later attended the Sixth Form College, Farnborough.
 She studied philosophy, politics and economics at St Peter's College, Oxford, graduating with a first class honours degree.
 Blakeley then obtained a master's degree in African studies at St Antony's College, Oxford.
 After graduating, she worked as a management consultant for KPMG in their Public Sector and Healthcare Practice division.
-Blakeley then worked as a research fellow for a year at the left-wing think tank, Institute for Public Policy Research in Manchester, specialising in regional economic policy.
+Blakeley then worked as a research fellow for a year at a left-wing think tank, the Institute for Public Policy Research, in Manchester, specialising in regional economic policy.

 Career

 Blakeley joined the magazine New Statesman in January 2019 as its economics commentator, writing a fortnightly column and contributing to the website and podcasts.
 Her articles for the magazine included support for Lexit and a Green New Deal.
 Her first book, Stolen: How to Save the World from Financialisation, was published by Repeater Books on 10 September 2019.
-Michael Galant writing for the openDemocracy website, praised the book as a "convincing critique of modern capitalism for socialists and skeptics alike".
+Michael Galant writing for the openDemocracy website, praised the book as a "convincing critique of modern capitalism for socialists and sceptics alike".
 CapX's Diego Zuluaga commented in his review that it was a "sweeping polemic against the market economy", and felt the author had been selective in how she presented evidence for her arguments.

 Blakeley became a staff writer for the democratic socialist magazine Tribune in January 2020.
-She sits on the Labour Party's National Policy Forum, which is responsible for policy development.
+She has sat on the Labour Party's National Policy Forum, which is responsible for policy development.

 Blakeley's second book, The Corona Crash: How the Pandemic Will Change Capitalism, was published in October 2020.
+Her next book, Vulture Capitalism: Corporate Crimes, Backdoor Bailouts, and the Death of Freedom, was published in 2024.
+The book was Longlisted for the 2024 Women’s Prize for Non-Fiction.
+Much of the book was written from Cornwall, which Blakeley made her new home after her relocation from London.